curityio/serverless-zero-trust-api/README.md

 ## Example API

-The sample uses a trivial lambda function that returns a hard coded response.
+The sample uses a trivial lambda function that returns a hard coded response.\
-Every call to the lambda validates the JWT, as part of a [Zero Trust Architecture](https://curity.io/solutions/zero-trust).
+Every call to the lambda validates a JWT, as part of a [Zero Trust Architecture](https://curity.io/solutions/zero-trust).

 ```yaml
 functions: